-Reposning to the city’s history of growth and abandonment, we suggest Derrida’s concept of the biodegradable as a new landscape typology: not a return to dust but the ability to be re-absorbed and re-formatted.
+In Newburgh, a city cycling through growth and abandonment, we suggest Derrida’s biodegradable as landscape typology: not a return to dust but the ability to be re-absorbed; a foundation becomes a field becomes a theater becomes a foundation.
+"Temporary Site" digests and reconstructs an erased domestic architecture - front stoop, basement, bay window, gardens.
 The installation uses salvaged materials and a monoculture of yellow-blooming mustard to reanimate the footprints of demolished structures as a seasonal icon.
 In the near future, this planting bed will be used by a community garden, and eventually the sites will be transferred by the land bank to new owners.
-"Temporary Sites" is not landscape architecture with fixed conditions: instead, it digests and reconstructs an erased architecture which in turn anticipate its own purposes lost and re-imagined.
+"A Temporary Site" is not landscape architecture with fixed conditions: instead, it digests and reconstructs an erased architecture which in turn anticipate its own purposes lost and re-imagined.